All About Flu Vaccine

-Flu season typically starts in the fall.
-Although it's not flu season now, we've put together some frequently asked questions about the flu and the flu vaccine.
-Please check back regularly for more information!
+Flu season typically starts in the fall and can last until early spring.
+We’ve put together some frequently asked questions about the flu and the vaccine.

 Influenza (flu) is a contagious disease that affects the lungs and can lead to serious illness, including pneumonia.
 Even healthy people who get the flu can be sick enough to miss work or school for a significant amount of time.
 They can even be hospitalized.
 The flu vaccine is recommended for everyone 6 months of age and older.